jonathonb1/employee-tracker/README.md

 - Install required node packages by running "npm i -y" in your terminal or bash window.

-- Create schema of database tables by running all queries in <mark>schema.sql</mark>
+- Create schema of database tables by running all queries in "schema.sql"

+- Set up test records yourself or run queries in "seed.sql"

+- Start application by running "node server.js" or "npm start"

 ---